wmorgan/dcos-docs/1.7/usage/tutorials/containerized-app.md

 With this tutorial you will learn:

-*   How to install a DCOS service
+*   How to install a DC/OS service
 *   How to add apps to Marathon
 *   How to route apps to the public node
 *   How your apps are discovered